 The camp is held from 10am-3pm daily, with most activities being interactive and live video streamed through Zoom and using music technology (we'll be using Soundtrap!) to write original songs.
 Campers will also engage in interactive workshops, guest band performances and community building.

 In order for us to serve as many youth as possible, campers are only allowed to attend ONE week of camp.
 Campers are required to be present at virtual camp during all activities.
 We specifically created a camp schedule to give 15 minute screen and stretch breaks every hour.

 On the Friday of each camp week, campers will be able to showcase their original songs written at a virtual streaming party in the evening.
 This will be the culmination of their entire week's work at camp.

 WHAT YOUR CAMPER NEEDS TO PARTICIPATE AT VIRTUAL GRRR:

 - Reliable internet access

-- Access to a laptop or desktop computer that uses the Google Chrome browser and has access to video streaming service like Zoom or Google Meet.
+- Access to a laptop or desktop computer that uses the Google Chrome browser and has access to Zoom.
 While a tablet (iPad, Chromebook) can be used, the applications we'll be using don't run as smoothly tablets and your camper may get frustrated.
 We are happy to loan out a laptop for your camper to use during camp!

 - Excitement to interactively engage in music technology, connect with their community, write original songs, connect with inspiring role models, or take social justice, identity and digital art workshops